ninoc0/Research/README.md

 This project can be viewed [here](https://github.com/ninoc0/Research/blob/main/ResonantGainCurveFit.ipynb) but is best viewed on [google colab](https://colab.research.google.com/drive/19s_acidpXYDxL5-ce814OGwJFblJnKRb?usp=sharing).

 ---
+### 3. Modeling the Transfer Function and Noise of an "Anti-Boost" Fitler(WIP)

+As part of the Common Path of the Frequency Stabilization Servo, the Anti-Boost serves to reduce the amplitude of low-frequency signals.
+The code here using a python library Zero to model the expected output and takes in the experimental data to graph them together.
+It also creates residuals plots in order to see how much they differ and where the points of inaccuracy exist.
+This code is versatile and can be used for other circuits as well.

+To view my poster on this subject, look here!

+The noise is a work in progress!

+---
-### 3. Modeling Closed and Open Loop Gain of an OpAmp(WIP)
+### 4. Modeling Closed and Open Loop Gain of an OpAmp(WIP)

 In order to gain a better understanding of OpAmps, I am testing the "test plots" in the opamp(AD829)'s data sheet in order to confirm it is working as expected.
-Work in Progress.

----
-### 4. Modeling the Transfer Function and Noise of an "Anti-Boost" Fitler(WIP)

 Work in Progress.